Generalised Legendrian racks of Legendrian links: Abstract

 \section{Abstract}

 A generalised Legendrian rack is a rack equipped with a Legendrian structure, which is a pair of maps encoding the information of Legendrian Reidemeister moves together with up and down cusps in the front diagram of an oriented Legendrian link.
-We associate a generalised Legendrian rack to an oriented Legendrian link, and prove that it is invariant under the Legendrian isotopy.
-As an immediate application, we show that this invariant distinguishes infinitely many oriented Legendrian unknots.
-Further, we propose a (co)homology theory for generalised Legendrian racks and employ it to construct cocycle invariants for oriented Legendrian links.
-When the underlying Legendrian structure is trivial, we retrieve the well-known (co)homology theory for quandles, and consequently quandle cocycle invariants for underlying topological links.
-We also prove that every generalised Legendrian rack admits a homogeneous representation.
+Employing a purely rack theoretic approach, we associate a generalised Legendrian rack (or a $\GL$-rack) to an oriented Legendrian link, and prove that it is an invariant under Legendrian isotopy.
+As immediate applications, we prove that this invariant distinguishes infinitely many oriented Legendrian unknots and oriented Legendrian trefoils.
+To comprehend their algebraic structure, we prove that every $\GL$-rack admits a homogeneous representation.
+Further, using the idea of trunks, we define modules over $\GL$-racks, and prove the equivalence of the category of $\GL$-rack modules and the category of Beck modules over a fixed $\GL$-rack.